-The PRG met with SoCalGas on April 22, 2008, to review the Flight 1 - Stage 2 results.
 SoCalGas presented the final scores and rankings from the review process.
 The PRG asked questions about each proposal and discussed each proposal's score and possible fit within the SoCalGas portfolio.
 The PRG concurred with SoCalGas' decisions and made no changes to those shown above.

-7. Flight 2
+3. Flight 2